baqar-abbas/population-metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thanks Behance for their design contributions to this project.
-Special thanks to the author of the design Nelson Sakwa for his wonderful design creation.
+Special thanks to the author of the design Nelson Sakwa [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for his wonderful design creation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>